ALRW/dayAsADev/courseSections/section15.md

 Now that we can easily authenticate with Heroku from Travis we only need to tell travis the name of our app on Heroku.
 Update the final line of the `.travis.yml` with the name of your application (note yours will be different):

-> If you're wondering how to find the name, it can be found [here](https://dashboard.heroku.com/apps).
+> If you're wondering how to find the name, it can be found [here :link:](https://dashboard.heroku.com/apps).

 ```yml
 app: delicious-pie-39548